GUIDING STUDENTS ON THEIR PATHS TO CAREER SUCCESS

 It's easy to get stuck when you are working in isolation.
-As you explore your interests you also learn a
+As you explore opportunities based on your aptitudes and

-It's time to apply some elbow grease and do something tangible related to the interests you've
+It's time to apply some elbow grease and tackle real problems related to your interests and strengths.

 Mentored Pathways helps you accomplish professional level work in everything you do,